Stefanistkuhl/Stefanistkuhl/README.md

 - Write more server-related docs for myself in blog form in a repo

 #### Professional Java hater
-- I hate Java bc,
+- I hate Java bc:
- it Requires more lines of code. has higher memory consumption due to JVM. has slower startup compared to compiled languages. has complex ecosystem and libraries.
+- it Requires more lines of code.
+- has higher memory consumption due to JVM.
+- has slower startup compared to compiled languages.
+- has complex ecosystem and libraries.
- I'm forced by school to learn it...
+- I'm forced by school to learn it...

 ---